wjoe113/IDS6938-SimulationTechniques/Homework2/Readme.md

 **(d) - 4pts:** Write code to call the functions to output and generate data from the airport senario.
 Plot and analyze the useful statistics/results in the program of your choice.
 (Hint -  basically call  *.output();* on the MM1_Queue objects you create.
 Hint2 - two other use functions are *get_current_time()* and  *plot_results_output()* call intially on your intial MM1_Queue object.)

 * ANSWER: From the graphs below we can see how the simulation performed each task compared to the expected performance of that task.
 For example, the number of customers was higher than expected a majority of the time, and the wait time was around average (for once).
+Data collected can be found in the queues build folder.

 | main.cpp, output code |
 | ------------- |